 - Courses in technology and science may require more information and faculty approval before Lehigh awards credit.

 - Applicants to the College of Business & Economics should attach the syllabus for each Business/Economics course under consideration.

-In addition to a college credit evaluation, Lehigh will also accept SAT Subject Tests, AP and IB credits from admitted transfer students to be used for both academic classroom placement and course credit.
-SAT Subject Tests, AP and IB scores should be submitted to the Office of the Registrar after the student has been accepted to be considered for transfer credit.
+In addition to a college credit evaluation, Lehigh will also accept Advanced Placement (AP) and International Baccalaureate (IB) credits from admitted transfer students to be used for both academic classroom placement and course credit.
+AP and IB scores should be submitted to the Office of the Registrar after the student has been accepted to be considered for transfer credit.
 Such items are appropriate for class placement and course credit consideration:

-- Most AP Test Scores of 4 and 5 (with the exception of Calculus AB, Chemistry and a few others which require a score of 5)
+- Most AP Test Scores of 4 and 5 (with the exception of Calculus AB, Chemistry and both English exams which require a score of 5).

 ADDITIONAL FACTS ABOUT TRANSFERRING COLLEGE CREDITS TO LEHIGH:

 - Pass/Fail credit/non-credit courses are not acceptable for transfer.

 - Transfer courses may not be used to delete a prior grade from your cumulative grade point average at Lehigh University.

 - Transfer grades are not calculated in the Lehigh GPA.